parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 {{< imgcap title="Time Management for Jedis" src="JFO-skilltree.jpg" >}}

 ## The Cycle
 Every morning go somewhere quiet and do these for 10 minutes.
-It’s OK to take more time especially when starting.
+It's OK to take more time especially when starting.

 1. Write down all tasks you need to do that day.